 After successful clinical trials, the vaccine goes through the U.S. Food and Drug Administration (FDA) multistep approval process, and, finally, manufacturing and quality control.

-During a pandemic, vaccine development timelines can be shortened by overlapping steps in the process.
-Many companies and institutions are willing to take on more financial risk during a pandemic, such as the novel coronavirus, and will invest in development and manufacturing before their candidate vaccine has proven results.
-In addition, the FDA is working with vaccine developers to expedite vaccine-development timelines.
+Sometimes, when a new vaccine is discovered, new manufacturing techniques must be developed to make enough of the vaccine to distribute widely.
+This adds even more time to the process.
+However, during an emergency such as a pandemic, vaccine development timelines can be shortened by overlapping steps in the process.
+Many companies, institutions, and governments are willing to take on more financial risk during an emergency and will invest in development and manufacturing before their candidate vaccine has proven results.